delvedor/monoliths-always-pay-their-debts/index.md

 -->

 # Project structure
-- *app.js*: your entry point
+- *app.js*: your entry point;
-- *services*: the folder where you will declare all your endpoints
+- *services*: the folder where you will declare all your endpoints;
-- *plugins*: the folder where you will store all your custom plugins
+- *plugins*: the folder where you will store all your custom plugins;
-- *test*: the folder where you will declare all your test
+- *test*: the folder where you will declare all your test.

 ---
 <!--